Too much house – biggest personal finance mistake

 Small rooms = great minds | big homes = consumers

-Even today, my own family, the three of us, we live in about 700 square feet apartment (renting is only bad in a boom market).
-My daughter at 2 years old is learning three languages, English, Chinese and Polish and is learning chess as her forth language.
+Even today, my own family, the three of us, we live in about 700 square feet apartment (renting is only bad in a booming market).
+My daughter at 2 years old is learning three languages, English, Chinese and Polish and is learning chess as her fourth language.
 In such relatively small quarters in a cold dark place like northern Europe where you are inside 6 months of the year.
 What else is there to do but interact and use your imagination.
 Better than saving for her university education, I would rather spend time with her now.
 I am not poor, mind you.
 Nor am I cheap.
 I would rather stash cash away and invest it.
 We might build a house this year but again it will be very modest.

 Today people buy big houses and I do not think US kids are happier than Polish kids at all.
 In fact, when I read the high percentage of US kids on medication such as anti-depressants etc I wonder what is going on.
 When I read about the high level of divorce in America, something not found in places like India or Poland or Romania, I wonder why?

 Or at least there is an optimal size, rather than bigger is better.
 For most families between 1,000 and 2,000 square feet is more than enough home.

-A better solution is do like the Europeans, live in small houses but take six weeks of vacation, traveling with your family.
+A better solution is to do like the Europeans, live in small houses but take six weeks of vacation, traveling with your family.
 I mean families in relatively poor Poland take a couple of vacations a year with their kids.
-If I was a kid, I would rather have the experiences of walking through the old ruins of ancient Rome , or seeing the old town of Montreal with my family than living in a foofy house.
+If I was a kid, I would rather have the experiences of walking through the old ruins of ancient Rome or seeing the old town of Montreal with my family than living in a foofy house.

-If you are an investor and are buying a house as an investor to fix it up or part of your investment strategy this is of course a different story.
+If you are an investor and are buying a house as an investor to fix it up or part of your investment strategy this is, of course, a different story.
 But I am talking about a personal financial decision, not a business decision.